Duke–UNC Pediatric Orthopaedic Surgery Fellowship

 Robert (Rob) Lark attended medical school at the University of North Carolina at Chapel Hill before completing his orthopaedic residency at Duke University.
 He then completed his pediatric orthopaedic fellowship at Rady Children’s Hospital in San Diego, California, before returning to Duke to join the faculty in 2010.
 Dr. Lark has clinical and research interests in early-onset spine deformity, pediatric trauma, and growth.
 Rob is an active POSNA and an SRS member, serving on committees for both organizations.
 Working with Dr. Lark, you will be exposed to virtually all aspects of pediatric orthopaedics, including trauma, growing spine techniques, and advanced hip reconstruction.

-Craig Louer attended medical school at Duke University and orthopaedic surgery residency at Washington University in St. Louis.
-He completed the Pediatric Orthopaedics and Scoliosis Fellowship at Rady Children's Hospital in San Diego.
+Craig Louer attended medical school at Duke University and completed an orthopaedic surgery residency at Washington University in St. Louis.
+He then completed the Pediatric Orthopaedics and Scoliosis Fellowship at Rady Children's Hospital in San Diego.
 He has published and presented research on pediatric hip conditions, scoliosis, sports medicine, and trauma.
 His clinical interests include spinal deformity, limb deformity, hip conditions, neuromuscular, and general pediatrics.

 James Sanders graduated with his medical degree from Johns Hopkins School of Medicine.
 He completed a residency program in Orthopaedic Surgery at the University of Texas Health Science Center in San Antonio and a fellowship in pediatric orthopaedics and scoliosis at Texas Scottish Rite Hospital for Children in Dallas, TX.
 Before he arrived at UNC, Dr. Sanders was Director of Pediatric Surgical Services and Division Chief of Pediatric Orthopaedics at the University of Rochester and Golisano Children’s Hospital in Rochester, NY, and before that, Chief of Staff at Shriners Hospital for Children in Erie, PA.
 He is currently the Chair of the Department of Orthopaedic Surgery at the University of North Carolina.
 Dr. Sanders has a general pediatric orthopaedic practice with a focus on scoliosis.
 For his work on predicting human spine growth to maturity, he recently won the Behrooz Akbarnia MD Award for Best Paper at the International Congress on Early Onset Scoliosis and the Hibbs Award for Best Basic Research Paper from the Scoliosis Research Society.
 His research interests are in spinal growth and skeletal maturity and improving care through quality improvement techniques.

-Joseph Stone’s clinical focus includes spinal deformity, and early-onset scoliosis, with a particular interest in nonfusion procedures and advanced hip preservation techniques for select hip pathology.
+Joseph Stone’s clinical focus includes spinal deformity and early-onset scoliosis, with a particular interest in nonfusion procedures and advanced hip preservation techniques for select hip pathology.
 He joined UNC Faculty after practicing at Children’s Healthcare of Atlanta for nearly five years.
 He attended medical school at the Medical College of Georgia, followed by his orthopaedic residency at the University of Kentucky.
 He then completed his pediatric orthopaedic fellowship at Children’s Colorado.
 He’s a member of the Children’s Spine Study Group, POSNA, and AAOS; and currently serves as UNC Site Fellowship Director.

 Samantha Tayne attended medical school at Tufts University before returning home to Chicago to complete her residency at the University of Illinois at Chicago.
 She continued her training with a fellowship in pediatrics orthopaedics at Phoenix Children's Hospital and a second fellowship in sports medicine at Duke University.
 Dr. Tayne’s clinical interests include pediatric and adolescent sports-related injuries, hip preservation, and fracture care.